LCWN-Lab/Odyssey/Odysseus/Model Creation/Readme.md

-Please download the MNIST, Fashion-MNIST and CIFAR10 datasets from their corresponding Website.
+Please download the MNIST, Fashion-MNIST and CIFAR10 datasets from their corresponding websites.
+I have added the csv files in the "data" folder.
 After that, for generating triggered dataset (First Task) Use these command lines-

 	1. Run "trigerred_dataset_cifar10.py" for creating trigerred dataset out of cifar10.
 	2. Run "trigerred_dataset_fmnist.py" for creating trigerred dataset out of FMNIST.